-The Frederick T. Kelly Library circulates books, compact discs, audio cassettes, DVDs, videos, audio-visual equipment, and government documents.
+The E&H Library circulates books, compact discs, DVDs, government documents, and studying tools such as headphones, dry erase markers, and whiteboards.
 All students, faculty, and staff must present a valid Emory & Henry College ID card to borrow materials.
 Borrowers are responsible for all items charged on their library card.
 They are responsible for reporting all changes of address and telephone numbers.

 - Books: 4 weeks

 - Compact Discs and DVDs: 7 days (limited to 5 DVDs or CDs on one account)

 Loan Periods for Emory & Henry College Faculty and Staff

 - Books: One academic term (Fall, Spring, or Summer)

 - Compact Discs, and DVDs: 7 days (limited to 5 DVDs or CDs on one account)